 Haiti and the Caribbean

-Haiti occupies the western third of the island of Hispaniola (see map).
-Haiti’s population is 8.5 million people.
+Haiti occupies the western third of the island of Hispaniola and has a population of 9.7 million.
 The former French colony was the first independent black republic in the world.
 In the Western Hemisphere, Haiti is both the poorest nation and the country with the highest HIV burden.
-The GHESKIO center is located in Haiti’s capital and largest city, Port-au-Prince.
+GHESKIO is located in Haiti’s capital and largest city, Port-au-Prince.

 In the early 1980s, a group of Haitian clinicians noticed a growing number of patients dying from Kaposi’s sarcoma and unusual opportunistic infections.
 In 1982, they founded the Haitian Group for the Study of Kaposi’s Sarcoma and Opportunistic Infections (GHESKIO).
 In 1983, GHESKIO published their experiences in The New England Journal of Medicine, documenting the first cases of AIDS in a developing country.
 In 1987, GHESKIO was recognized as an official independent non-governmental organization by the Haitian Government.
 In 2000, the Haitian government designated GHESKIO a “Public Utility,” a status reserved for institutions “essential to the welfare of the Haitian people” such as the Red Cross.
 For more than twenty years, GHESKIO has served as the Haitian Government’s research and training center for HIV/AIDS, and it is now an internationally recognized center of excellence.